Reviewed by Lisa Blohm, PhD, MSN, RN

-Turmeric’s often referred to as ‘Indian saffron’ because it’s a staple in Indian cuisine.
+Turmeric is often referred to as ‘Indian saffron’ because it’s a staple in Indian cuisine.
 It’s also used in recipes across the world, especially in recent years.
-But, if you see a smoothie recipe or juice cleanse that calls for a generous portion of Turmeric, think twice before you add a big scoop and indulge!
-When eaten raw, Turmeric is quite bitter to taste.
+But, if you see a smoothie recipe or juice cleanse that calls for a generous portion of turmeric, think twice before you add a big scoop and indulge!
+When eaten raw, turmeric is quite bitter to taste.
 It’s definitely best enjoyed when cooked into a recipe.

-Turmeric’s applauded for its seemingly magical effect on the people who eat it!
-And this is exactly why it’s been the main ingredient in so many Turmeric supplements and Turmeric home remedies for thousands of years.
+Turmeric is applauded for its seemingly magical effect on the people who eat it!
+And this is exactly why it’s been the main ingredient in so many turmeric supplements and turmeric home remedies for thousands of years.

 - Turmeric root is often used for medicinal purposes

 - It contains active curcuminoids, which are the reason it’s healthy!